Four companies to raise ₹4,200 cr via public offer this week

 Riding high on the bullish trend in the secondary market, four companies are set to raise ₹4,200 crore through initial public offer next week.

-The first to go of the block will be Bengaluru-based DCX Systems, an electronic sub-systems and cable harnesses manufacturer.
-The issue of the company, which opens on Monday, plans to raise ₹500 crore through issue of fresh shares worth ₹400 crore and an offer for sale of ₹100 crore by selling shareholders.
+The first to go off the block will be Bengaluru-based DCX Systems, electronic sub-systems and cable harnesses manufacturer.
+The company’s issue which opens on Monday, plans to raise ₹500 crore through fresh shares worth ₹400 crore and an offer for sale of ₹100 crore by selling shareholders.

 The IPO of Global Health, which operates and manages hospitals under the Medanta brand, will also open for subscription on Thursday.
 With a price band of ₹319-336 a share, the company plans to raise about ₹2,200 crore.

-Vinod Nair, Head of Research at Geojit Financial Services said volatility in the equity market has led to a weak primary market this year and is expected to remain subdued going ahead.
-However, investors’ response in the previous IPOs was decent because of the opportunity to invest in new companies at attractive prices and search for listing gains by high net-worth investors.
+Vinod Nair, Head of Research at Geojit Financial Services, said volatility in the equity market has led to a weak primary market this year and is expected to remain subdued going ahead.
+However, investors’ response to the previous IPOs was decent because of the opportunity to invest in new companies at attractive prices and search for listing gains by high net-worth investors.

 Weak start for IPOs this year

-However, post-March about 19 companies tapped the IPO market adding up to total fund raise of ₹44,085 crore so far this year.
+However, post-March, about 19 companies tapped the IPO market, adding up to a total fundraising of ₹44,085 crore so far this year.
 In 2021, 63 IPOs had raised over ₹1.19 lakh crore.

 During the week, FIIs bought equities worth of ₹3,986 crore while domestic institutional investors sold equities worth ₹1,240 crore.